 It’s a cold spring morning and I’m standing before a crowd of students in a high school auditorium.
 The audience is a swirl of red.
 I’m as blue as Barry Goldwater, and feel as old.
 They neither know of him, nor of me.
 I have to deliver an idea which is extremely complicated and make it wildly simple.
 I’m serving only fresh straight-up whole foods, hold the pasta, pizza and pita.
 They want snacks and soft drinks with so much salt and sugar that it's slaying them.
 They are bold and young and can do me no harm; I’m anxious; I must win their hearts and minds.
 But how?
 After introductions, I start my first sentence with a question, “Has anyone here heard of Brand Blanshard?”
 He’s an American rationalist philosopher who with extreme grace under pressure, espoused and championed an unassailable and exceptional conception of reason during a period when it came under attack worldwide, especially from within academic philosophy itself.
-Reason as we understand it today may have been first framed by this philosopher.
+Modern reason as we understand it today may have been first framed by this philosopher.

 Utter silence follows.
 Not a soul has heard of who well might be the most important philosopher in the world.
 “What about Jean-Paul Sartre?”
 I ask after a moment.
 Complete recognition comes from every corner.